As an affiliate, we earn from qualifying purchases made on our website.

 Garmin Venu Golf Features

 You’re obviously reading this because you’re a golfer and are looking for a quality multisports watch.
 That’s why I’m going to be focusing mostly on the golf features and how it performs on the course.
+It’s not as advanced as something like the Shot Scope V3, but it’s still quite good.

 The watch is going to keep track of your score but there are also other things it can do.